 Slst down the chain in the back bumps of the chain.
 Cut and fasten off.

-Do the same thing for the second antenna, but insert the hook closer to the crown of the head between rounds 27 and 28 so that the antennas would face the same direction when finished.
+Do the same thing for the second antenna, but insert the hook closer to the crown of the head between rounds 27 and 28 so that the antennas will face the same direction when finished.

 Blush (optional)